AdobeDocs/commerce-merchant-services.en/help/data-connection/events.md

 In addition to the data the following events collect, you also get [other data](https://experienceleague.adobe.com/docs/experience-platform/edge/data-collection/automatic-information.html) provided by the Adobe Experience Platform Web SDK.

-## Storefront events
+## Behavioral events

-The storefront events collect anonymized behavioral data from your shoppers as they browse your site.
+The behavioral events collect anonymized behavioral data from your shoppers as they browse your site.
 You can use the data these events collect to create promotions and campaigns targeted to a specific set of shoppers.
-Storefront event data includes simple and configurable products only.

 >[!NOTE]
 >
+>All behavioral events include the [`identityMap`](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/identitymap.html) field, which includes the shopper's email address, when available, and ECID.

+### Storefront events

+The storefront event data includes simple and configurable products only.

+>[!NOTE]
+>
 >All storefront events include the [`identityMap`](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/identitymap.html) field, which includes the shopper's email address, when available, and ECID.
 By including this profile data in each event, you do not need a separate user account import from Adobe Commerce.

-### addToCart
+#### addToCart

 |Description| XDM event name|
 |---|---|
 |Triggered when a product is added to the cart or when the quantity of a product in the cart is incremented.|`commerce.productListAdds`|

-#### Data collected from addToCart
+##### Data collected from addToCart

 The following table describes the data collected for this event.